Starrybelle15/Tech-Internship/README.md

 2. Data processing notebooks, which also includes a document (.docx) to text (.txt) converter
 3. Documentation of our entire research process, from the first data gathering task to the build of the chatbot.

-🩺 TASKS THAT WERE GIVEN DURING THE INTERNSHIP
+🩺 TASKS THAT WERE GIVEN TO BE CARRIED OUT DURING THE INTERNSHIP PERIOD

 We were tasked with:
 1. Gathering high-quality medical text datasets in multiple specialties.